 Home Improvement Projects with Brass are Trending

 Once considered outdated, decorating your home with brass is now one of the hottest home trends.
 So, if home improvement ideas are at the top of your New Year’s resolution list, be sure to include a lot of brass: planters, bookends, lamps, candlesticks, clocks, light fixtures, shelves, picture frames, and even armories and bookcases.
-Use a brass item as either a focal point in a room or as a base neutral to build upon and you’ll be right on trend.
+Use a brass item as either a focal point in a room or as a base neutral to build upon and you’ll be right on-trend.

 Brass in Home Decor Will be Hot for the Foreseeable Future

 In an online article titled “The Hottest Interior Design Trends for 2020—And Beyond” by Natalie Way and Jennifer Geddes from realtor.com, brass in home decor is a sizzling trend, according to interior designers.
 “There’s no two ways about it: Brass is here to stay.
 But this isn’t the chintzy stuff you may have seen in your grandmother’s house.
 ‘Brass is not the brass we have known from the ‘90s,’ says [Karen] Gray-Plaisted.”

 In the same article, the authors state that the best way to work brass into your decor is to combine it with other metals.
 “Mixing metals is a great way to ensure brass doesn’t feel dated in a few years’ time,” [Amy] Kartheiser says.
 The authors add that “Contrary to what you may have been told, combining warm brass tones with its cooler cousins (silver, chrome) is definitely allowed.”